'I'm not sure where

 There were two important poetry anthologies (among others) published at the end of 2020/beginning of 2021 in which I was lucky to have poems included.
 Locked Down; Poems, diary extracts and art from the 2020 pandemic, edited by Sue Jane Sims was published by Poetry Space.

 This is such a special poetic commemoration of that turbulent time; so many brilliant poems.
 My little contribution, 'Weaving in Re-reading Eavan Boland in a Lockdown World 1.
 No Path Back and 2.
-'A Woman without a County', - was written just after I heard that Eavan Boland had died and felt impelled to re-read her work then to write some kind of emotional response, both to the event of her passing and the resonance of re-reading her work during the time of pandemic.
+'A Woman without a County', - was written just after I heard that Eavan Boland had died and felt impelled to re-read her work and then write some kind of emotional response, both to the event of her passing and the resonance of re-reading her work during the time of pandemic.

 The second anthology, Places of Poetry; Mapping the Nation in Verse edited by Andrew McRae and Paul Farley, published by OneWorld, is a unique collection of poems, which 'presented the best poems from the nationwide Places of Poetry website'.
 It was special to have one of mine chosen; 'As We Climbed the Slope' was written about an ancestor's grave in the town of Okehampton.